-Response to Recent Police and Civilian Killings, Part Four
+Response to Recent Police and Civilian Killings, Part Five

 A special word should be said regarding Black police officers.
 It is true that Black officers are in a peculiar situation.
 They are often subjected to a "double whammy."
 Inside the Police Department, they encounter racism and rejection.
 In the community, they experience disdain, insults, ridicule, and rejection.